-Roles and responsibilities of staff at HPRS
+4. Roles and responsibilities

-The SENCO
+4.1 The SENCO

-The SENCO at HPRS will:
+The SENCO across HPRS is Rebecca Brand

+They will:

-- Work with the Head of Centre and SEN representative of the Management Committee to determine the strategic development of the SEN policy and provision in HPRS - Have day-to-day responsibility for the operation of this SEN policy and the co-ordination of specific provision made to support individual pupils with SEN, including those who have EHC plans - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEN receive appropriate support and high quality teaching
+- ➤ Work with the Head of Service and SEN representative of the Management committee to determine the strategic development of the SEN policy and provision in HPRS. - ➤ Have day-to-day responsibility for the operation of this SEN policy and the co-ordination of specific provision made to support individual pupils with SEN, including those who have EHC plans - ➤ Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEN receive appropriate support and high-quality teaching - ➤ Advise on the graduated approach to providing SEN support - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - ➤ Be the point of contact for external agencies, especially the local authority and its support services - Liaise with our independent careers advisor and potential next providers of education to ensure pupils and their parents are informed about options and a smooth transition is planned - ➤ If the pupil has an EHCP, the SENCo will support the annual review process and work with the SEN team to ensure HPRS can meet the pupils needs.

-- Advise on the graduated approach to providing SEN support - Advise on the deployment of resources to meet pupils' needs effectively - Be the point of contact for external agencies, especially the local authority and its support services - Liaise with our independent careers advisor and potential next providers of education to ensure pupils and their parents are informed about options and a smooth transition is planned - If the pupil has an EHCP, the SENCo will support the annual review process and work with the SEN team to ensure HPRS can meet the pupils needs. - Work with the Head of Centre and Management Committee to ensure that HPRS meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - Ensure HPRS keeps the records of all pupils with SEN up to date
+- ➤ Work with the Head of Service and Management Committee to ensure that HPRS meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - > Ensure HPRS keeps the records of all pupils with SEN up to date

-The SEN representative of the Management Committee
+4.2 The SEN representative of the Management Committee